babab/simphplist/README.md

 It relies on the following components:

-M - Model: The model layer is not yet implemented
+- M - Model: The model layer is not yet implemented.
-V/T - View/Template:  Twig is used for templating and outputing views by default C/V - Controller/View: Controllers are methods of a View class
+- V/T - View/Template: Twig is used for templating and outputing views by default.
+- C/V - Controller/View: Controllers are methods of a View class.

 The framework is in early development right now and may have many backwards-incompatible changes between minor versions (0.\*.0) until